 The self-government bodies of judges play an important role in the development of the court system through the decisions they take concerning the development of administration of justice and judicial system.
-The majority of the self-government bodies are clerically supported by the Supreme Court, the work of two such bodies - the Court en banc and Council for Administration of Courts - is directed by the Chief Justice of the Supreme Court.
+The majority of the self-government bodies are clerically supported by the Supreme Court, the work of two such bodies - the General Assembly of Judges and Council for Administration of Courts - is directed by the Chief Justice of the Supreme Court.